Volunteer.

 2. Food drives usually run for 10 days to 2 weeks.

-4. When your food drive is over, drop off the items you have collected to the Reading Food Pantry on any Wednesday between 4:30 pm and 6 pm at 6 Salem Street, Reading.
+4. When your food drive is over, email us to coordinate a donation drop-off time.
+The Reading Food Pantry is open every Wednesday between 4:30 pm and 6 pm for donation drop-off at 6 Salem Street, Reading.
 Our door is located in the back of the Old South United Methodist Church—follow the driveway around to the back and you will see our sign.

 5. We love to post pictures of the donations that we receive on our Facebook page, with your permission, of course.
 It highlights your commitment to community service and lets the community know that food drives are doable and are a great way to stock our shelves!